C191068/Ali_Khatami_Solidity_11/README.md

     function fund() public payable {

-     //as we want to convert msg.value to USD we made the following changes require(getConversionRate(msg.value) >= minimumUSD , "Not send enough");// to get accees to the 'value' at deploy at run transaction tab
+     //as we want to convert msg.value to USD we made the following changes msg.value.getCoversionRate();
+        //require(getConversionRate(msg.value) >= minimumUSD , "Not send enough");// to get accees to the 'value' at deploy at run transaction tab
         //1e18 is 1 ether, here the value must be greater than 1 ether
         //require is a checker it checks whether the value is greater than 1 ether
         // if not it is going to revert with an error messsage shown above